-80 (a) Communication of Assignment.
-Employees shall be apprised in writing, at the 81 beginning of their employment and each year of employment thereafter, of the assignment of 82 effort expected in teaching, research and other creative activities, public service, and of any other 83 specific duties assigned for that year.
+(a) Communication of Assignment.
+Employees shall be apprised in writing, at the beginning of their employment and each year of employment thereafter, of the assignment of effort expected in teaching, research and other creative activities, public service, and of any other specific duties assigned for that year.

 Except for an assignment made at the beginning of an employee's employment, the person responsible for making an assignment shall notify the employee prior to making the final written assignment.
-The assignment shall be communicated to employees no later than six-(6) weeks in advance of its starting date, if practicable.
+The assignment shall be communicated to employees no later than six (6) weeks in advance of its starting date, if practicable.

-(b) Instructional Assignment.
-The period of an instructional assignment during an academic year shall not exceed an average of seventy-five (75) days per semester and the period for testing, advisement, and other scheduled assignments shall not exceed an average of ten-(10) days per semester.
+- (b) Instructional Assignment.
+The period of an instructional assignment during an academic year shall not exceed an average of seventy-five (75) days per semester and the period for testing, advisement, and other scheduled assignments shall not exceed an average of ten (10) days per semester.
 Within each semester, activities referred to above shall be scheduled during contiguous weeks with the exception of spring break, if any.
-The course assignment shall be

-93 communicated to employees no later than six (6) weeks in advance of its starting date, if 94 practicable.
-95 Change in Assignment.
-Should it become necessary to make changes in an (c) 96 employee's assignment, the person responsible for making the change shall notify the employee prior to making such change and shall specify such change in writing.
-97 98 (d) For employees, the employment agreement indicates when they are "on contract."
-99 Nine-month employees are typically on assignment from August 8 until May 7, and twelvemonth employees from August 8 until August 7 annually.
-If the employee wishes to be absent 100 during this period, as soon as practicable, employees must request appropriate leave in advance 101 of that travel or other work absence.
-102 103 104 9.4 Summer Assignment.
-105 The supplemental summer instructional assignment, like that for the academic (a) 106 year, includes the normal activities related to such an assignment as defined by the 107 department/unit and the nature of the course, such as course preparation, minor curriculum 108 development, lectures, evaluation of student efforts, academic advising, research, and service, 109 including, but not limited to, department, college, and university committee meetings.
-The employee may be assigned reasonable and necessary non-instructional duties 110 (b) related to the summer instructional appointment prior to the conclusion of the academic year 111 112 appointment.
-113 114 9.5 Place of Employment.
-115 (a) Principal.
+The course assignment shall be communicated to employees no later than six (6) weeks in advance of its starting date, if practicable. - (c) Change in Assignment.
+Should it become necessary to make changes in an employee's assignment, the person responsible for making the change shall notify the employee prior to making such change and shall specify such change in writing.

+9.4 Summer Assignment.

+- (a) The supplemental summer instructional assignment, like that for the academic year, includes the normal activities related to such an assignment as defined by the department/unit and the nature of the course, such as course preparation, minor curriculum development, lectures, evaluation of student efforts, academic advising, research, and department, college, and university committee meetings. - (b) The employee may be assigned reasonable and necessary non-instructional duties related to the summer instructional appointment prior to the conclusion of the academic year appointment.

+9.5 Place of Employment.

+- (a) Principal.
 Each employee shall be assigned one principal place of employment, as stated on the annual employment agreement.
-Where possible, an employee shall be given at 116 117 least one full semester notice of a change in principal place of employment.
-The employee shall 118 be granted, upon written request, a conference with the person responsible for making the change to express concerns regarding such change, including concerns regarding considerations in 119 assignment as described in Section 9.2, above.
-Voluntary changes and available new positions 120 121 within the department shall be considered prior to involuntary changes, if practicable.
-122 Secondary.
-Each employee, where possible, shall be given at least ninety (90) (b) days written notice of assignment to a secondary place of employment.
-The employee shall be 123 124 granted, upon written request, a conference with the person responsible for making the change to express concerns regarding such change.
-Travel expenses shall be paid at the state rate and in 125 accordance with the applicable provisions of state law.
-126 127 128 9.6 Teaching Schedule.
-129 An employee's teaching preferences should be honored to the extent possible, (a) 130 -however, the supervisor must also attend to programmatic need, budget availability, student demand, and maximization of classroom utilization.
-131 Teaching schedules should be established, if practicable, so that the time between 132 (b) the beginning of the first assignment and the end of the last assignment for any one day does not 133 134 exceed nine (9) hours unless the employee and the supervisor agree to a schedule with longer 135 hours.
-136 The usual length of time between the end of the last assignment on one day and (c)
+Where possible, an employee shall be given at least one full semester notice of a change in principal place of employment.
+The employee shall be granted, upon written request, a conference with the person responsible for making the change to express concerns regarding such change, including concerns regarding considerations in assignment as described in Section 9.2, above.
+Voluntary changes and available new positions within the department shall be considered prior to involuntary changes, if practicable. - (b) Secondary.
+Each employee, where possible, shall be given at least ninety (90) days written notice of assignment to a secondary place of employment.
+The employee shall be granted, upon written request, a conference with the person responsible for making the change to express concerns regarding such change.
+Travel expenses shall be paid at the state rate and in accordance with the applicable provisions of state law.

+9.6 Teaching Schedule.